-37. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+38. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The main risks arising from the Group's financial instruments are foreign currency risk, credit risk, liquidity risk and equity price risk.
+The main risks arising from the Group's financial instruments are foreign currency risk, credit risk and liquidity risk.
 The directors review and agree policies for managing each of these risks and they are summarised below: